RunLaszloRun/ipfs-cluster/docs/dag-sharding-rfc.md

 }

 ```
 Each cluster node recursively pins a shard-node of the cluster-dag, ensuring that the blocks of file data referenced underneath the shard are pinned by that node.
-The index of shards can be (non-recursively) pinned on any/all cluster nodes.
+The index of shards, i.e. the root, can be (non-recursively) pinned on any/all cluster nodes.

 With this implementation the cluster can provide the entire original ipfs file dag on request.
-For example if a node queries for the root of the original file dag they can get all non-leaf nodes from a single cluster peer.
-The parents of the leaves will reference the leaf cids which cluster also provides, as they are all pinned somewhere as children of a shard-node in the cluster-dag.
-Note this implementation avoids the first complication mentioned above because the cluster state need only keep track of 1 cid per shard and the root cid of the original dag, which prevents the state size from growing too large.
+For example if an ipfs peer queries for the entire file they first resolve the root node of the dag which must be pinned on some shard.
+If the root has child links then ipfs peers in the cluster are guaranteed to resolve them with content, as all blocks are pinned somewhere in the cluster as children of a shard-node in the cluster-dag.
+Note that this implementation conforms well to the goal of coordinating "lightly" above because the cluster state need only keep track of 1 cid per shard.
+This prevents the state size from growing too large or more complex than necessary for the purpose of allocation.

-Under @hsanjuan's original proposal the state format would change slightly to account for linking together the root cid of an ipfs file dag and the cluster-dag pinning its leaves
+The state format would change slightly to account for linking together the root cid of an ipfs file dag and the cluster-dag pinning its leaves

 ```
 "<cid>": {
   "name": <pinname>,
   "cid": <cid>,
-  "cluserdag": <cidcluster>,
+  "clusterdag": <cidcluster>,
   "allocations" : []
 }
 "<shard1-cid>": {